Volunteer at the Center at Glastonbury

 These are just some of the ways you could help your Center:

 Phone, Reception & Nature Store Hosts: We need cheerful, helpful people (you can bring a friend & work in twos!) who enjoy talking to the public on the phone and in person.
 Phone and reception volunteers need to be helpful to people shopping in our Nature Store or have questions about hurt or orphaned animals.
 Some office or clerical help is also appreciated.
-We need volunteers from 10-3 daily except Sundays to help keep the Center open for the public.
+We need volunteers from 10-4:30 Monday-Friday and 10-3 Saturday to help keep the Center open for the public.
 Saturday volunteers are especially important and must be able to function independently without staff supervision.
 Training will be offered by staff and experienced volunteers.
 We also have openings for adult and youth animal caretakers.

-Administrative Help: Assist Michelle with phone calls, correspondence, research etc. This would be good experience for students in business or secretarial schools.
+Administrative Help: Assist the Director and Office Administrator with phone calls, correspondence, research etc. This would be good experience for students in business or secretarial schools.

 Publicity: Help us fill our Center for all of the wonderful programs we do!
 We are looking for someone who will come in once a week for at least an hour to work on entering our event information on-line into community calendars, and event and tourism websites.
 An organized person with some publicity experience would be helpful.
 Keep track of our on-line listings, update as needed, and provide a list to our publicity volunteer team of which events have been listed and where.